-If you have been charged with an OVI (operating a vehicle under the influence of alcohol or drugs), contact us today for a free consultation so we can discuss your case and how to strategically fight your charge to protect and defend your rights before they are lost.
+If you have been charged with an OVI (operating a vehicle under the influence of alcohol or drugs), contact us today for a free consultation so we can answer your questions and share how we can protect your license, fight your OVI charge and defend your rights.

 We provide value-based legal services that are client centered and results driven, as well as free initial telephone consultations.
 We offer flat fees, payment plans and accept credit cards for convenience.